Grossglockner High Alpine Road: History

 When, in 1924, a group of Austrian experts presented a plan for a road over the Hochtor (the high pass), they were ridiculed in a time when in Austria, Germany, and Italy there were only 154,000 private automobiles, 92,000 motorcycles, and 2000 km of long-distance asphalt roads.
-Austria had suffered from the catastrophic economic results of losing the First World War, had shrunk to a seventh of its imperial size, lost its international markets and suffered devastating inflation.
+Austria had suffered catastrophic economic consequences from losing the First World War, had shrunk to a seventh of its imperial size, lost its international markets, and suffered devastating inflation.

 Even the modest design of a 3 m gravel road, with overtaking points, appeared too expensive.
-The impulse for building a road, which was meant to open up the barren alpine valleys to motorized tourism, was given by the New York stock market slump in 1929.
+The impulse to build a road, intended to open the barren alpine valleys to motorized tourism, was sparked by the New York stock market slump in 1929.
 This catastrophe shook an impoverished Austria with terrible force.

-Within three years, the economic output dropped by a quarter, and unemployment rate reached 26%.
-The government then revived the Grossglockner project to give work to 3,200 (from an average of 520,000 jobless).
+Within three years, the economic output dropped by a quarter, and the unemployment rate reached 26%.
+The government then revived the Grossglockner project to create jobs for 3,200 (from an average of 520,000 jobless).
 The project was extended to a width of 6 m to serve the needs of the "excessive international traffic" – which was roundly mocked – in the belief that an annual 120,000 visitors would come.
 The State advanced the building costs, and the users were to pay off this sum with a toll fee for usage.

-On 30 August 1930 at 9:30am, the first explosives roared in Ferleiten.
+On 30 August 1930 at 9:30 am, the first explosives roared in Ferleiten.
 Four years later, the moving force of the road building, the Salzburg provincial head of government Franz Rehrl, and the technician Franz Wallack climbed into their Steyr 100 car, and achieved the first alpine crossing in an automobile on a graded road.

-A year later, on 3 August 1935, the Grossglockner High Alpine Road was opened and put into full service a day later with an international automobile and motorcycle race.
+A year later, on 3 August 1935, the Grossglockner High Alpine Road was opened and put into full service the following day with an international automobile and motorcycle race.

-Including the building of the access roads, the Glockner Road cost Austrian Schilling 910 million (at 1990 rates), around seven million less than estimated.
+Including the building of the access roads, the Glockner Road cost Austrian schilling 910 million (at 1990 rates), around seven million less than estimated.

-Planners had reckoned with 120,000 visitors in 1930, but the road's attraction for tourists in 1938 brought 375,000 visitors in 98,000 vehicles.
-After the Second World War it took until 1952 before the pre-war record was surpassed with 412,000 visitors and 91,000 vehicles.
+Planners had reckoned on 120,000 visitors in 1930, but the road's appeal to tourists in 1938 drew 375,000 visitors in 98,000 vehicles.
+After the Second World War, it took until 1952 for the pre-war record to be surpassed, with 412,000 visitors and 91,000 vehicles.
 In 1962, 360,000 vehicles and 1.3 million visitors crossed the pass.